grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 ### Developing your own architecture file ###

-Developing your own architecture file typically means implementing a subclass of **audio** base class (this is usually the case when producing standalone applications, but could possibly be uneeded in the context of a plugin, where subclassing a given base "audio node" class is usually sufficient...), and a subclass of **UI** base class.
+Developing your own architecture file typically means implementing a subclass of **audio** base class.
+This is usually the case when producing standalone applications, but could possibly be uneeded in the context of a plugin, where subclassing a given base "audio node" class is usually sufficient.
+Then developing a subclass of **UI** base class could also be needed.

 For audio you can look at the faust/audio/portaudio-dsp.h file that implements the **portaudio** class using the [PortAudio API](http://portaudio.com) as as simple example.
 Other files in /faust/audio/ allows to use JACK, NetJack, CoreAudio, RTAudio, Alsa, OpenSL ES, etc API.

 On the UI side, note that a lot of helper classes (like GUI, MapUI, PathUI, etc.) have already been developed, and may be helpful in your project:

 - **PathUI** class builds complete hierarchical path for UI items,
 - **MapUI** class creates a map of complete hierarchical path and zones for each UI items,